ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The TriggerHapticPulse/3 method calls a haptic pulse for a specified amount of time rather than just a single tick.
 Each pulse can be separated by providing a `pulseInterval` to pause between each haptic pulse.

+#### CancelHapticPulse/1

+  > `public static void CancelHapticPulse(uint controllerIndex)`

+  * Parameters
+   * `uint controllerIndex` - The controller index to activate the haptic feedback on.
+  * Returns
+   * _none_

+The CancelHapticPulse method cancels the existing running haptic pulse on the given controller index.

 #### SetOpacity/3

   > `public static void SetOpacity(GameObject model, float alpha, float transitionDuration = 0f)`